Tejanikhil/Interpretations-of-genetic-mutations/README.md

 ## 1. Exact String matching techniques:
 As the name says that these techniques are used to find a particular pattern present in the string.
 Using the exact string matching techniques one can find a sub-string present in a parent string.
 These techniques will not allow any mismatches like as shown below:
 Let, <br />
-Parent String = ACGGCTAGCCAGGCTAGACCAGT substring = AGGCT
+Parent String = ACGGCTAGCCAGGCTAGACCAGT <br />
+substring = AGGCT <br />
 If we want find out the position of substring prenet in the parent string or if we want to check whether the substring is present in the parent string or not.

 ## 2. Approximate string matching technique:
 As the name says that these techniques are used to find the string present inside the parent string allowing some mistakes.
-These techniques allows certain number of mismatches in the string like as show below:
+These techniques allows certain number of mismatches in the string like as show below:  <br />
 Let, <br />
 Parent string = ACGGCTAGCCAGGCTAGACCAGT <br />
 substring = TAGCAAGG <br />
 As we can see here the substring is not present in the parent string but if we change the nucleotide A at index 4 in substring to C then it exactly match with the parent string.
 So, we say that the substring matches with the parent string with a distance of 1 nucleotide.
 This is acheived using the approximate string matching techniques. <br />
 There are two different types of approximate string matching techniques
 ### 1. Hamming distance:
 Hamming distance is a type of approximate string matching technique that is used to find the number of substitutions to be made to a string in order to convert into a exact matched string.
-Hamming distance calculated the number of substitution made in the string but it fails to identify the insertions and deletions.
+Hamming distance calculated the number of substitution made in the string but it fails to identify the insertions and deletions. <br />
 Consider two strings <br />
 Parent string = ACDJMEKNTZ <br />
 Pattern       = TCDKMFKNTY <br />